grimmer0125/markdown-preview-kramdown/README.md

 # Atom package -  Markdown Preview Kramdown

-Since different Markdown implementation will differ a little, I make this package to let people check the articles on GitHub on Atom.
+Since different Markdown implementation will differ a little, I make this package to let people preview the articles on GitHub on Atom.

 Show the rendered HTML markdown to the right of the current editor using <kbd>ctrl-shift-m</kbd>.